Relationships Australia NSW (RANSW) commenced the Forced Adoption Support Service in March 2015.

 Phone Forced Adoption: 1800 21 03 13

 Australian Healthcare Associates is conducting an independent Evaluation of the Forced Adoption Support Services (FASS) funded by the Department of Social Services.
 The Evaluation represents a unique opportunity for people affected by forced adoption practices in Australia between 1950 and 1980, to help AHA to understand how well the services are operating.
 AHA would like to hear from you whether you have used the FASS or not.
-Please complete a survey at https://www.surveymonkey.com/r/H3ZVN8B or ring AHA’s FASS survey team on 1300 242 111 (local call cost) to complete the survey by phone.
-The survey will be open until the end of October 2017.
+For information about other ways in which you can contribute to the Post-implementation Review of Forced Adoption Support Services (FASS) or any queries, please contact the FASS survey line on 1300 242 111 for the cost of a local call.